 This approach to performance coaching doesn't come from gut instinct or intuition alone.
 That's why the best place to initiate training is with the Coaching Skills Inventory.
-Designed for supervisors, managers, and team leaders, this assessment measures the ability to conduct effective coaching meetings and build productive relationships with employees.
-With the help of the Coaching Skills Inventory, they develop the ability - and the confidence - to redirect employee behavior and improve everyday performance.
+Designed for team leaders, this assessment measures the ability to conduct effective coaching meetings and build productive relationships with employees.

 Presented with 18 everyday coaching situations, managers select the action response they are most likely to take.
 Scoring the inventory produces an overall coaching-effectiveness profile, and the subscores measure their skill level in each of the seven steps of the coaching meeting model process.

-The self-assessment takes approximately 20 minutes to complete, and an additional 40 minutes (minimum) is required for the scoring, interpretation of results, debrief, and goal setting.
+The self-assessment takes approximately 20 minutes to complete.
+An additional 40 minutes (minimum) is required for the scoring, interpretation of results, debrief, and goal setting.
 You can expand the learning into a three-hour program using the workshop outline and PowerPoint presentation that's offered in the Facilitator Guide.
-Also included is follow-up assessment you can administer to measure progress post-training.
+Also included is a follow-up assessment you can administer to measure progress post-training.
 Trainer certification is not required to administer or facilitate the Coaching Skills Inventory.

 Uses & Applications

 The Coaching Skills Inventory is excellent as a stand-alone learning instrument or part of a more comprehensive training program.
 It's appropriate for use with managers, supervisors, and team leaders.
 The Coaching Skills Inventory can also be used with prospective managers to help them prepare for their coaching responsibilities when they are promoted.

 - Introduce a new performance management system within an organization

 - Assess the coaching strengths and weaknesses of individual managers